1technophile/OpenMQTTGateway/docs/use/ble.md

 With Home Assistant, this command is directly avalaible through MQTT auto discovery as a switch into the HASS OpenMQTTGateway device entities list.
 :::

+## Setting if the gateway publish into Home Assistant Home presence topic

+If you want to publish to Home Assistant presence topic, you can activate this function by the HASS interface (this command is auto discovered), [here is a yaml example](../integrate/home_assistant.md#mqtt-room-presence).
+Or by an MQTT command.

+`mosquitto_pub -t home/OpenMQTTGateway/commands/MQTTtoBT/config -m '{"hasspresence":true}'`

 ## Setting the minimum RSSI accepted to publish device data

 If you want to change the minimum RSSI value accepted for a device to be published, you can change it by MQTT.
 For example if you want to set -80